 We have provided job opportunities to more than 1,500 youth under the National Apprenticeship Promotion Scheme (NAPS).
-This scheme falls under Central government's Skill India mission and its objective is to create new opportunities for development of talent and skill to make the youth hires in senior leadership for new roles market-ready across sectors.
+This scheme falls under Central government's Skill India mission and its objective is to create new opportunities for development of talent and skill to make the youth hires in senior leadership for new roles regional leadership ex Army Men market-ready across sectors.
 More than 40% of hires in senior leadership was for new roles.